MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/purchase-order-posting.md

 ## Prepayment purchase order invoice posting

 If you plan to use the Prepayment invoice feature for purchase orders, you must also configure the **Prepayment** posting type on the Purchase order tab of the **Inventory posting profile** page.
-For more information, refer to [Prepayment invoices vs. prepayments](/accounts-payable/prepayments-invoices-vs-prepayments.md).
+For more information, see [Prepayment invoices vs. prepayments](/accounts-payable/prepayments-invoices-vs-prepayments.md).

 ## Purchase requisition and purchase order confirmation posting

 Purchase requisitions and Purchase order confirmations can also be configured to post pre-encumbrances and encumbrances to the general ledger.
 However, these postings are controlled by a posting definition.
-For more information, refer to [About purchase order encumbrances](/dynamicsax-2012/appuser-itpro/about-purchase-order-encumbrances).
+For more information, see [About purchase order encumbrances](/dynamicsax-2012/appuser-itpro/about-purchase-order-encumbrances).

 ## Procurement category posting